-3.16.1 Transformation from Three-phase to Two-phase
+3.19.1 Transformation from Three-phase to Two-phase

-Conversion from three-phase supply to two-phase supply is achieved through scott or tee connections of two-phase transformers.
-This three-phase to two-phase conversion is commonly used in electric furnace installations where it is intended to run two single-phase furnaces together and draw a balanced load from a three-phase supply system.
+Conversion from three-phase supply to two-phase supply is achieved through Scott or Tee connections of two-phase transformers.
+This three-phase to two-phase conversion is commonly used in electric furnace installations where it is intended to run two single-phase furnaces together and draw a balanced currents from a three-phase supply system.
 Two specially tapped transformers are required for this purpose.
-One is called the main transformer which has a centre-tapped primary.
-The other is called the teaser transformer and has a primary voltage rating of 0.866 of the voltage rating of the main transformer primary.
+One is called the Main Transformer which has a centre-tapped primary.
+The other is called the Teaser Transformer and has a primary voltage rating of 0.866 of the voltage rating of the main transformer primary.
 The secondaries of both transformers have equal voltage ratings.
-The connection diagram is shown in Fig. 3.56.
+The connection diagram is shown in Fig. 3.74.